 The focused mode is when you’re focused on learning something and that’s basically the only doing you’re doing.
-You’re very consciously and intently thinking about the problem and searching for a solution.
+You very consciously and intently think about the problem.
+You search for a solution with your full attention.
 You’re deliberately practicing a specific thing.
 You sit down, or walk around and think about nothing but that.

 Your mind is shedding light onto the skill or activity like a laser.

 The diffuse mode is when you’re vaguely or casually thinking about it.
 In the shower, almost falling asleep, walking, or doing some other relaxing or habitual activity.
 The problem is in the backburner.
 You’re thinking about it, but it’s not really the only thing you’re doing.
 Fiddling with the stuff for fun.
 Learning piano?
 Play some random stuff.
 Do drills.
 Learning swimming freestyle?
 Invent a swimming mode.

 In this mode, it’s as if you were thinking about it / doing it but not really.
 The problem/practice feels present in your mind, just in the back of it.
 But it does feel present.
 For example, when you go out for a walk you find yourself scanning for connections between things you’re seeing and the problem.

 The story of how an apple falling on Newton’s head led him to make a new connection that put forth the law of gravity is good example of diffuse thinking.
 Or if you’re thinking about starting a business and go for shop something you need and you notice things from the perspective of whether they would be good for your business.